reviewandwrite/gatsby-starter-netlify-cms/src/pages/index.md

   description: >+
-    Hi, doing you the job of mere descriptions I’ll let you in all dimensions of this universe that I'm simply another piece of flesh writing BOOK REVIEWS for R and R
+    Hi, doing you the job of mere descriptions I’ll let you in all dimensions of this universe that I'm simply another piece of flesh writing BOOK REVIEWS for R and R.

 description: " I’ll also let you know, in the interest of this page, are definitely tales of folklore and fiction.
 I deem myself to be a writer and this an opportunity.
-While I don’t know how good the former is, I deem the latter colossal."
+While I don’t know how good the former is, I faithfully deem the latter colossal."
 intro:
   blurbs:
     - image: /img/monthly-review-room.png